-If you are serious about getting rid of chronic infection, building more energy, living pain-free, rebalancing hormonal shifts, having a healthy pregnancy, loosing weight, or feeling bright and enthusiastic about your day, it is essential to first heal the gut with a probiotic diet.
+If you’re serious about getting rid of chronic infection, building more energy, living pain-free, rebalancing hormonal shifts, having a healthy pregnancy, losing weight, or improving your mood…

-But is one form of probiotic better than another?
+But you might be wondering, is one form of probiotic better than another?

 A recent 2012 study published in the Journal of Dairy Science shows that microbes have a better chance of surviving the harsh environment of the stomach when they are consumed as food—rather than as a probiotic supplement.

 Cultured dairy and veggies provide a protective matrix for microbes, so that they can safely colonize the lower end of the digestive tract…